From: "Nima Hazini" <lotusapt@wxc.com.au>

 secretaries, since although he does speak of a future Baha'i

 commonwealth in his published works, its character remains vague.
-Hand of

 the Cause John Robarts reported his version of a long conversation with